asidharth019/Machine_learning_Pattern_Recognition/README.md

 6. Hidden Markov Model on MFCC TIDIGITS online handwritten dataset
 7. Dynamic Time Warping on MFCC TIDIGITS online handwritten dataset
 8. Principal Component Analysis on images of faces
-9. Bayes' classifier on Parzen window method using Gaussian kernel on Image dataset
+9. Bayes' classifier on Parzen window method using Gaussian kernel on an Image dataset
-10. Fisher discriminant based classifier on Image dataset
+10. Fisher discriminant based classifier on an Image dataset
-11. Perceptron based classifier on Image dataset
+11. Perceptron based classifier on an Image dataset
-12. Support vector machine based classifier (using linear kernel) on Speech and OCR data
+12. Support vector machine-based classifier (using linear kernel) on Speech and OCR data
-13. Multi-layer feed-forward neural network based classifier on Speech and OCR data
+13. Multi-layer feed-forward neural network-based classifier on Speech and OCR data